adetayoadekunle/module1-codexes-claims-analysis/Report.md

 # Documenting my Work
-I had to add low_memory error due to issue of uploading inpatient data in google collab notebook I had to show the first few rows of the dataset
+I had to add low_memory error due to issue of uploading inpatient data in google colab notebook I had to show the first few rows of the dataset
 Found columns that relate to ICD, DRG, and HCPCS Codes I then found missing codes for ICD and DRG except for HCPCS